epheo/blog/articles/openshift-workstation/index.rst

     :linenos:
     :caption: vfio-prepare.bu

-Create a bash script to unbind specific PCI devices and bind them to the VFIO-PCI driver.
+Create a script to unbind the USB controller from its current driver and bind it to vfio-pci:

 .. literalinclude:: /articles/openshift-workstation/machineconfig/build/vfio-prepare.sh
     :language: bash